The Sainsbury Laboratory is a world-leading research institute working on the science of plant-microbe interactions.

 - Develop and deploy cutting edge technologies to combat plant diseases and accelerate breeding.

 Research topics include: plant disease resistance genes, the biology of pathogen effector proteins, innate immune recognition in plants, signalling and cellular changes during plant-microbe interactions, plant and pathogen genomics, and biotechnological approaches to crop disease resistance.
-From its inception, TSL has been generously supported by the Gatsby Charitable Foundation and TSL project leaders receive competitively awarded funding from BBSRC, EU and other research grant funding bodies.
+From its inception, The Sainsbury Laboratory has been generously supported by the Gatsby Charitable Foundation and The Sainsbury Laboratory project leaders receive competitively awarded funding from BBSRC, EU and other research grant funding bodies.

 Each of our scientific groups has research projects which expand on fundamental research from the laboratory and use it with the aim of reducing worldwide losses to crop diseases.
 This applied aspect of the laboratory’s research is encompassed within the TSL+ programme.
 Current TSL+ projects include the discovery, engineering and deployment of novel immune receptors in crops, as well as genome editing tools that will enable the generation of novel alleles for crop improvement.